kuniss/epsilon-ide-extensions/vscode-language-extension/README.md

 Requires Java 8 or Java 11 to run the language server.
 Does not run on Java 17 (Xtext restriction).

-But it is recommended to [install DMD D-Lang compiler](https://dlang.org/download.html#dmd) for utilizing the feature of automatically compiling the target language compiler.
+It is recommended to [install DMD D-Lang compiler](https://dlang.org/download.html#dmd) (currently in version 2.103.1) for utilizing the feature of automatically compiling the target language compiler.

 ## Extension Settings